code-lover636/Metadata-Analysis/README.md

 ## Features

 - File Upload: Users can upload files from their local machine.
+Users can drag and drop images.
 - Metadata Extraction: The project extracts metadata from uploaded files.
 - Display and Analysis: The extracted metadata is displayed in a structured format for easy analysis.
 - Interactive Interface: Users can interact with the metadata analysis tool through a user-friendly interface.